 Most secured loans are only available through a broker, so to get the best loan you need to:

 Decide how much you need to borrow: Work out exactly what you need to borrow.
-If it’s less than £25,000, you could consider an unsecured loan
+If it’s less than £25,000, you could consider a personal loan which won’t be secured against your home.

 Work out your loan to value: You will need an accurate valuation of your property and to know the outstanding balance on your mortgage if you have one